David E. Dismukes, Ph.D., Consulting Economist

 daviddismukes@acadianconsulting.com

 David E. Dismukes is an expert in the analysis of economic, statistical, and public policy issues in energy and regulated industries.
-He has worked in academia, consulting, and public service over the past 36 years.
-Dr. Dismukes’ regulatory experience includes serving as a staff economist and forecaster/statistical analyst for the Florida Public Service Commission.
+He has worked in academia, consulting, and public service over the past 37 years.

 michaeldeupree@acadianconsulting.com

-Michael Deupree is an expert in the analysis of economic and public policy issues in regulated industries who has worked in consulting and public service for more than fourteen years, including several years at the Kansas Corporation Commission (“KCC”) and for more than a decade at ACG.
+Michael Deupree is an expert in the analysis of economic and public policy issues in regulated industries.
+He has worked in consulting and public service for more than fifteen years, including several years at the Kansas Corporation Commission (“KCC”) and for more than a decade at Acadian Consulting Group (“ACG”).

 bradonlombardino@acadianconsulting.com